nahuelc00/rent-a-car-frontend/README.md

 ![](./C4-diagram-L3.png)

 Frontend of the rent a car project.
-Made with React and tested with Cypress.
+Made with React using Bulma as css framework and tested with Cypress.

 ## Usage
 First all: Create the .env file and set the environment variables of the .env.dist file and add the values to it.